Prezi

-Prezi is a Hungarian video and visual communications software company founded in 2009 in Hungary, with offices in San Francisco, Budapest and Riga as of 2020.
-According to Prezi, in 2021, the software company has more than 100 million users worldwide who have created approximately 400 million presentations.
+Prezi is a presentation software company founded in 2009 in Budapest.
+As of 2025, they have more than 160 million users worldwide who have created approximately 400 million presentations.
 In 2019, they launched Prezi Video, a tool that allows for virtual presentations within the video screen of a live or recorded video.
-The word Prezi is the short form of "presentation" in Hungarian.
-As of January 2022, the company had around 300 employees in 13 countries.

 History

 Prezi was founded in 2009 in Budapest, Hungary, by Adam Somlai-Fischer, Peter Halacsy, and Peter Arvai.
 The company incorporated on May 20, 2009, and received its first major investment from TED two months later.
 In November 2009, a San Francisco office was opened.

 In early 2011, Prezi launched its first iPad application.
 That same year, it received $14M in Series B venture capital funding led by Accel Partners.
 A Prezi iPhone app was launched in late 2012.

 In March 2014, Prezi pledged $100 million in free licenses to Title 1 schools as part of the Obama administration's ConnectED program.
 November of that year saw the announcement of $57 million in new funding from Spectrum Equity and Accel Partners.

 In February 2015, Prezi launched Nutshell, an app for creating 'mini-movies' from photos.
-Prezi for Android was launched in 2015, and in June 2016, the company launched Prezi Business.
+Prezi for Android was launched in 2015, and in June 2016, the company launched Prezi Business which combines the core features of Prezi Present with business-focused productivity tools, including real-time data analytics, integration with the business collaboration platform Slack, commenting and co-editing features, and the Live Prezi feature, with virtual meeting rooms for hosting remote Prezi presentations.

 In April 2017, Prezi Next—a new HTML5-based product—was released.
 In May 2017, Prezi acquired Infogram, a data visualization company based in Latvia.

 In 2017, Prezi started to observe a shift from presentations being primarily onstage and in-person, to increased virtual presenting, and the company began a broader effort to refocus around improving virtual meetings and integrating into virtual communications tools.
-In November 2019, Prezi launched Prezi Video, a video tool that lets users give virtual presentations in the screen of a live or recorded video, enabling video presenters to interact with their visual content like a newscaster or weather-person.